SleekPanther/interval-partitioning-greedy-algorithm/README.md

 ### Output
 1. Prints the room where a lecture is schedued when it is scheduled
 2. A List of all the rooms and the lectures in that room
+3. Output is printed to the screen as well as written to a file `output.txt`

 ## Example Lectures (Created in Constructor)